aritu/eloraplm/README.md

 ## Licensing

 The code in EloraPLM is copyright Aritu S. Coop., and licensed under the GNU Lesser General Public License v2.1.

+Icons are based on Font Awesome licensed under Creative Commons Attribution 4.0 International (license: https://fontawesome.com/license), and modified to fit our needs.